-- Humanities:: two-semester course in U.S. History or World History, Sociology or Political Science.
-English Options (EN 201, 202,) History Options (HI 101,102,201, 202 or 215) Students must either take six hrs of English and three hrs of History or six hours of History and three hours of English - Fine Arts: May choose Art or Music Appreciation. - Physical Education: Reserve office Training Corp activity is permitted to replace physical education requirement. - Natural Sciences and Math: Biochemistry is strongly recommended, but Analytical Chemistry or Environmental Chemistry, or an upper level biology or other approved electives are permitted if 16 semester hours of general and organic chemistry are completed. - Social Science: BA211, BA212, PS 201, PA 101, PS 205, PS 216, SO211, SO212 or SO213
+- History: two-semester course in U.S. History or World History, Sociology or Political Science. - Fine Arts: May choose Art or Music Appreciation. - Physical Education: Reserve Officer Training Corp activity is permitted to replace physical education requirement. - Natural Sciences and Math: Biochemistry is strongly recommended, but Analytical Chemistry or Environmental Chemistry, or an upper level biology or other approved electives are permitted if 16 semester hours of general and organic chemistry are completed.